jguzdv/Passkey-Authentication/README.md

 # About this Solution

-This solution provides two different ways to enable passkey authentication within an SSO structure that does not directly support it (namely Microsoft ADFS).
+This solution provides two different ways to enable passkey authentication within an SSO structure that does not natively support it.
+One variant is to have an SAML2 IDP that uses passkeys as primary authentication, the other is to use ADFS with a custom authentication adapter and a local webserver to handle the passkey authentication flow.

 ## Prerequisites

-You have an ldap containing the passkey information.
+- You have an ldap containing the passkey information.
-The information is saved in [ldap attributes](./docs/LdapSchema.md) as proposed [here](https://github.com/passwordless-lib/fido2-net-lib/blob/ActiveDirectory/fido2-net-lib/ActiveDirectoryStore.cs).
+- The information is saved in [ldap attributes](./docs/LdapSchema.md) as proposed [here](https://github.com/passwordless-lib/fido2-net-lib/blob/ActiveDirectory/fido2-net-lib/ActiveDirectoryStore.cs).
   The passkey base library used is [fido2-net-lib](https://github.com/passwordless-lib/fido2-net-lib)

-## MFA with FIDO2 Passkey in ADFS
+## MFA with FIDO2 Passkey in ADFS as custom authentication adapter

 The extension interface of ADFS is rather limited and does not allow for easy integration of passkey authentication.
 It's however possible to use a local (as in localhost on the ADFS server) webserver to handle the passkey authentication in a modern and more flexible way.